Rental Inspection Checklist Template, Free Download 2026

 Schedule the Inspection

-Arrange the move-in inspection to take place on the move-in date, before the tenant moves any belongings into the unit.
+Download a printable move-in checklist form and arrange the inspection to take place on the move-in date, before the tenant moves any belongings into the unit.
 Both the landlord and tenant should be present.
 Allow at least 30 to 60 minutes for a thorough inspection of a standard rental unit.

 2